citation-file-format/citation-file-format.github.io/index.md

 # Why you should add a `CITATION.cff` file to your repository!

 It is very easy to *correctly* cite a paper: all the necessary information (*metadata*) can be found on the title page or the article website.
-Software has no title page, the relevant information is often less obvious.
+Software and datasets have no title page, the relevant information is often less obvious.

 People who want to cite your software may ask questions like:

-<i class="fa fa-question-circle"></i> What is the name of the software (given that it’s probably not `my_scripts/run.m` or `analysis.py`)?
+<i class="fa fa-question-circle"></i> What is the name of the software (it’s probably not `my_scripts/run.m` or `analysis.py`)?
 {: .notice--info}

 <i class="fa fa-question-circle"></i> What label should I use to uniquely identify the version of the software I have used?